 5. Get discount tickets.

 If you’re looking for discount tickets, check the website of your waterpark often.
 During specific holidays they may run promotions that will help you save.
-If your dates are flexible, keep an eye on their facebook page as well.
-It also never hurts to call and see if they have select discounts for specific holidays or for the military.
+If your dates are flexible, keep an eye on their Facebook page.
+It also never hurts to call and see if they have special discounts for specific holidays or the military.

 The waterpark is a great place to take the kids to wear them out!
 It’s also a favorite of mine because it’s fun to do it all together as a family.